 To be eligible for admission as an International high school student, you must have graduated from a recognized university preparatory program with acceptable senior level courses in the five subject areas, which normally include:

 Admission requirements and may vary depending on the educational system(s) in place in your country.
-Please review the admission requirements by country/region.
-If your country or region is not listed here, please contact the Admissions Office for details.
+August 2016: A new site outlining application and admission requirements, by country, including details about:

 Students transferring from post-secondary institutions are required to be in good standing at the end of their final semester at their former institution.

-These should accompany your application or be submitted as soon following the submission of your application as possible in order to facilitate speedy assessment of your transfer of credit eligibility.
+Your documents should be submitted as soon possible following the submission of your application in order to facilitate speedy assessment of your transfer of credit eligibility.

 Note: Following confirmation of admission eligibility and receipt of an official course outline/syllabus for each course completed at post secondary institutions recognized by Memorial University for the purpose of transfer of credit, the Admissions Office will commence a transfer credit evaluation of the students' post secondary record.

 International applicants are advised to apply early.